Localization and nilpotent spaces in A^1-homotopy theory: Nilpotence in -homotopy theory

-\begin{ex} The key example of a locally $\aone$-nilpotent sheaf of groups arises from the scaling action of $\gm{}$ on the first non-vanishing $\aone$-homotopy sheaf of ${\mathbb A}^{n} \setminus 0$, $n \geq 2$.
+\begin{ex} The key example of a locally $\aone$-nilpotent sheaf of groups arises from the scaling action of $\gm{}$ on the first non-vanishing $\aone$-homotopy sheaf of ${\mathbb A}^{n} \setminus 0$, $n \geq 2$, at least if we work over a base field that is not formally real.
 (Note: the action of $\gm{}$ on ${\mathbb A}^n \setminus 0$ does not preserve base-points, but this is irrelevant for the action on the {\em first} $\aone$-homotopy sheaf because it can be interpreted in terms of $\aone$-homology via the Hurewicz theorem \ref{thm:relativeHurewicz}.)
 In this case $\bpi_{n-1}^{\aone}({\mathbb A}^n \setminus 0) = \K^{MW}_n$, which has a filtration by the subsheaves $\mathbf{I}^{j}$ for $j \geq n+1$, all of which are stable under multiplication by units.
-The successive subquotients are isomorphic to $\K^M_{j}/2$ with a trivial action of $\gm{}$.
-As in Example~\ref{ex:pointwisenilpotent}, the induced filtration on sections over any field will be finite. \end{ex}
+The successive subquotients are isomorphic to either $\K^M_n$ or $\K^M_{j}/2$, $j \geq n+1$, with a trivial action of $\gm{}$ in either.
+As in Example~\ref{ex:pointwisenilpotent}, the induced filtration on sections over any extension of the base field will be finite. \end{ex}

 \begin{lem} Suppose $\varphi: \mathbf{G}' \to \mathbf{G}$ is a morphism of strongly $\aone$-invariant sheaves of groups.
 If $\mathbf{H}$ is a strongly $\aone$-invariant sheaf of groups carrying a (locally) $\aone$-nilpotent action of $\mathbf{G}$, then the action of $\mathbf{G}'$ on $\mathbf{H}$ induced by precomposition with $\varphi$ is also (locally) $\aone$-nilpotent. \end{lem}